 Of all occupations in the United States, workers in the trucking industry experience the third highest fatality rate, accounting for 12% of all worker deaths.
+Among individual occupations, it is the greatest single contributor to annual worker deaths.
 About two-thirds of fatally injured truck workers were involved in highway crashes.
 According to statistics from the U.S. Department of Transportation (DOT), there were 4,584 fatal crashes involving a large truck in 2007 for a total of 4,808 fatalities.
 In addition, there were 139,587 nonfatal crashes; 56,487 of these were crashes that resulted in an injury to at least one individual (for a total of 83,908 injuries).